sematext/docs/docs/integration/ecs-logs.md

 ![aws-ecs-firelens-1](../images/integrations/aws-ecs-firelens-1.png)

-An additional container called `log_router` will show up.
+AWS will add an additional container called `log_router` to the list of containers in your Task Definition.

 #### 2. Configure the Firelens Log Driver
 Next, in the same Task Definition but for your own container (not the `log_router`), you configure the `logConfiguration` like this: